above: photo by Jeremy Bezanger, Unsplash

 Note: Links in this article to external organisations should not be interpreted as endorsement of their views.
 ALV promotes a vegan abolitionist perspective, which means we believe in ending the property status of animals and not merely regulating it.
 See Our Mission page for more information.

-Special thanks to Alyssa Wormald from the Victorian Kangaroo Alliance for assisting with this article and ensuring it is relevant and accurate.
+Very special thanks to Aunty Ro Mudyin Godwin, an Indigenous Voice for the kangaroos, for assisting with this article and ensuring it is relevant and accurate.

 Thank you also to Carolyn Drew from Animal Liberation A.C.T. for further ensuring the accuracy of this article, and providing multiple recommendations on how individuals can help kangaroos.